 In this article

-Have you ever dreamed of a cake that is moist, fruity and vegan?
+Have you ever dreamed of a cake that’s moist, fruity and also vegan?
 Your dream is about to come true!
-This simple vegan blueberry cake recipe is a real treat.
-The best thing about it?
-You can make this delicious cake in different shapes, be it a loaf cake, round cake, bundt cake, sheet cake, muffins or even cupcakes!
-It’s perfect for spring and summer, when the blueberries are in full bloom.
+This simple vegan blueberry cake recipe is pure bliss.
+The best part?
+You can bake this delicious cake in many different shapes – as a loaf cake, round cake, bundt cake, traybake, muffins or even cupcakes!
+It’s the perfect treat for spring and summer, when blueberries are in full season.

-Without egg, butter and milk - vegan can be so delicious
+No eggs, butter or milk – this is how delicious vegan can be

-You might think a vegan cake can’t be as delicious as a traditional cake made with eggs, butter and milk.
-But this recipe proves otherwise!
+You might think a vegan cake could never taste as good as a traditional one made with eggs, butter and milk.
+But this recipe proves the opposite!
 It uses no animal products and is still incredibly tasty and moist.
-The sponge is prepared in less than 5 minutes and can then be popped straight into the oven.
-The result is a soft, fluffy and moist blueberry cake that will delight any palate.
+The batter is ready in less than 5 minutes and can go straight into the oven.
+The result is a soft, fluffy and juicy blueberry cake that will delight every palate.

-Cake tin: loaf cake, sheet cake, bundt cake or muffins - the choice is yours
+Cake tin: loaf cake, traybake, bundt or muffins – the choice is yours

 The versatility of this recipe is remarkable.
-No matter which baking tin you prefer – be it a loaf tin, springform pan, muffin tin or other – this blueberry cake always turns out well.
-Note, however, that you will need to adjust the baking time depending on the tin.
-Smaller and flatter cakes are ready more quickly.
-Muffins and cupcakes, for example, only need 20-25 minutes in the oven.
+No matter which baking tin you prefer – whether it’s a loaf tin, a springform pan, muffin cases or something else – this blueberry cake always works.
+Just remember to adjust the baking time depending on the tin.
+Smaller and flatter cakes bake faster.
+Muffins and cupcakes, for example, only need 20–25 minutes in the oven.

 Recipe